webarkit/webarkit.github.io/contact.md

 permalink: /contact/
 ---

-# Contact US!
+# Contact us!

-We are glad if you send a message, with your thinking
+We are glad if you send a message...